foureyes/mtec1002-spring2014/labs/09/lab-09-part-02-canvas.markdown

 * start writing your program in your draw function
 * draw a black square
 * the square should be at least 100 pixels wide and 100 pixels high
+* use git status, add, commit, and push to save your file in version control and submit it
 * example image below

 ![square](../../resources/img/lab-09-square.png)